 It’s true I’m a nurse, but that’s not the whole Story of Me.
 Retired from clinical practice, I now make my living as a freelance healthcare writer.
 I use my nursing knowledge to craft exceptional content for my clients.
 Below is a timeline of my career:

-I’m a former nurse who now makes her living as a freelance healthcare content marketing writer.
+I’m a former nurse who now makes her living as a freelance healthcare writer.
 I began my writing career in 1989 by freelancing part-time, writing mainly about art and antiques.
 I liked writing so much that I left clinical nursing in 2011 to devote all of my time to crafting top-notch materials for various healthcare brands, websites and media outlets.

 In 2010, my essay series “Dad Has Dementia” won an Online News Association award in the “best commentary/blogging” category for Caring.com.
 I tapped the many lessons learned when I earned my Bachelor of Arts in Creative Writing degree to craft prose that resonated with family caregivers like me.
 I felt honored to be awarded for giving us all a voice.

-In 2016, as an expert on healthcare content writing, I became the only freelance health writer selected to participate in a panel at Content Marketing World on how to find, recruit and retain elite freelance writers.
+In 2016, as an expert freelance healthcare writer, I became the only freelancer in this vertical selected to participate in a panel at Content Marketing World on how to find, recruit and retain elite freelance writers.